 What does this mean concretely?
 The program focused on keeping inflation low and under control, stabilizing the exchange rate in currency markets, and last but not least generating sustainable GDP growth.
 A stable economy helped aid donations rise significantly since then.
 By the end of 2003, the country’s economy was finally growing rapidly, and was benefiting from favorable weather conditions.

 Like every time an economy grows too rapidly though (i.e. demand higher than the capacity of the economy), high inflation threatened all these efforts but it was eventually brought back to normal.
-Relatively stable growth has been achieved since then (annual GDP growth around 11% for the past 5 years), and you will see what have been its effects on the struggle to alleviate poverty in Ethiopia.
+Relatively stable growth has been achieved since then (annual GDP growth around 11% for the past 5 years), and you will see what have been its impact on poverty alleviation in the country.